Understanding the difference between PRP, OPRP & CCP

 When we speak of HACCP, risk assessment and determination of control measures is an aspect which many people may find difficult, if not mystifying, on occasion.

-To put it simply, the basic principle is to install within the process and operation some control measures which are appropriate for the specific hazards and the risk they pose to the final consumer.
+Simply put, the basic principle is to install control measures appropriate for the hazards and risks they pose to the final consumer within the process and operation.

 HACCP requires you to identify these potential hazards and then determine the significance of these hazards by applying risk assessment techniques, the output of which is a measure of risk which then allows us to put in place appropriate control measures, such as PRP, oPRP, and CCP.